randolphpratt/EDA-of-Kickstarter/README.md

 ### What does this all mean?
 - We can predict the success of a campaign utilizing a linear regression model.
 - The model can predict the funds that will be collected for a successful campaign.
+- At this point we can isolate individual countries and determine advertising campaigns that target each differently.

 Utilizing a linear regression model: 85% accuracy

+## Conclusion:

+From the initial analysis we can see that successful campaigns will vary by country and the number of backers increasing the revenue also plays a roll depending on the main/sub categories.
+Utilizing this initial analysis, we can make recommendations for future studies based on A/B testing marketing strategies until we can be confident of a large scale marketing campaign to recommend.